jigx-com/jigx-docs-examples/docs/Actions/open-media-picker.md

 | `=@ctx.actions.instanceId.outputs.` | newItems     | string\[]&#xA;Used for newly added items that were successfully uploaded.         |
 | `=@ctx.actions.instanceId.outputs.` | invalidItems | string\[]&#xA;Used for options that are invalid or failed to upload successfully. |

+## Considerations

+- Files captured using the `media-field` component can be saved to [Dynamic Files](<./../Data Providers/Dynamic Files.md>) by assigning them to the `file` property of a dynamic data entity, enabling seamless upload and storage in Amazon S3.

 ## Examples and code snippets

 ::::ExpandableHeading